-Gregg specialises in complex commercial disputes with a focus on the energy, natural resources and aviation sectors.
+Gregg specialises in complex commercial disputes, including class actions, across a range of sectors, particularly the energy and aviation sectors.

-- advising Société Générale in relation to a $1.5 billion claim in the Commercial Court by the Libyan Investment Authority in relation to a series of trades where there were allegations of bribery and intimidation
+Société Générale in relation to a $1.5 billion claim in the English Commercial Court by the Libyan Investment Authority in relation to a series of trades where there were allegations of bribery and intimidation

 Gregg was educated at King's College London (LLB), Keble College, Oxford (BCL, MPhil) and Panthéon-Sorbonne, Paris (LLM).
-Prior to joining the firm, he practised at the bar for several years from King's Chambers in Manchester.
+Prior to joining the firm, he practised at the bar in England for several years.
+He became a partner in the firm’s London office in 2014.
+He was seconded to the firm's Melbourne office from 2019-2021 and the Tokyo office from 2009-2010.
+Gregg is admitted in England & Wales and Australia.
 He is fluent in French.